Heather Conkie

+Alexandra Clarke, Conkie's daughter, began working with her mother on Heartland and now works with her on The Way Home.

 As an on-screen performer, she was the host of Report Canada and Music Box.
 She played two characters (the main character, and her landlady Agnes Peabody) in a music-education show called It's Mainly Music.
 She reprised the role of Agnes Peabody in a spin-off show called Dear Aunt Agnes.